How to Get to Bottom of Excel Sheet

 Here are some frequently asked questions about getting to the bottom of an Excel sheet, along with our expert answers:

-Yes, one of the easiest ways to get to the end of a very long Excel sheet is to use the keyboard shortcut ‘Ctrl + Down Arrow’.
-This will take you to the last non-blank cell in the first column to the right of the column you’re currently in.
+Yes, one of the easiest ways to get to the end of a very long Excel sheet is to use the keyboard shortcut ‘Ctrl + Down Arrow’ (‘Cmd + Down Arrow’ on a Mac).
+This takes you down the column you’re currently in to the last filled cell in that contiguous block of data — it keeps you in the same column rather than moving you sideways.

 To navigate to the bottom of an Excel sheet without using the scroll bar, you can use Go To dialog box.
 Press F5 on your keyboard, type A:XFD1048576 on the Reference box on the Go To dialog box, and press the Ok button.